Piyush0102/Piyush0102/README.md

 # **Hi! , I am Atharva , great to see you here 👋**
 -------------------------------------------------------------
 ## 😃 **About me**
 I am a Computer Engineering student studying at International Institute of Information Technology, Pune (I2IT,Pune).
 I am a tech enthusiast.
-I extremely passionate about developing really cool softwares.I am always open to collaborate on projects and innovative/distruptive ideas.
+I extremely passionate about developing really cool softwares.
+I am always open to collaborate on projects and innovative/distruptive ideas.
 Find out more about me and feel free to contact me on the link below. <br/>
 **Twitter** - https://twitter.com/iamatharvap

 ## ✍ Blog and Writer